 Our hotel was in Beyoglu, very convenient for tango dancers because most milongas are in this area as well.
 So we could walk there and home.
 On one night we went through the fish market.

 Mussels are sold on every street corner at night

 ...over the Galata Bridge with its ever present fishermen.

-browsing through the Grand Bazaar we soon found out that to determine the price level of a costume shop there you should ask for hip scarves.
-They are the same model everywhere, so it's a good indicator.
+Browsing through the Grand Bazaar we soon found out that to determine the price level of a costume shop, you should find out how much they ask for hip scarves.
+These are the same model everywhere, so it's a good indicator.

 Gülseren, one of the top costume designers in Istanbul had her shop there in a basement.